Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 Looking back at the addition algorithm, we observe that the massive cancellations and mantissa shifting are actually mutually exclusive.
 These cancellations for which we need to count the mantissa difference leading zeros and subtract more than 1 from the exponent ahead of normalization only occur when the exponent difference of the two operands is less than 2 AND we are doing an effective subtraction.
 Based on this, and at the cost of some minor functionality duplication we can split our adder into 2 paths:

-- close path: exponent different < 2 and effective substraction
+- close path: exponent difference < 2 and effective substraction
 - far path: exponent diff < 2 and effective addition or exponent difference >= 2